naridas/block_chain_event/README.md

 # block_chain_event

 A simple web app designed to get a payload  https://blockchain.info/ticker, store it in a database, and then send it to geckoboard dataset api.
+No dashboard link since didn't get the time to make a widget.

 ### Usage